gloriabenoit/DNAnexus-GWAS/docs/plink.md

 # Using PLINK2

+This section is done from **your bash terminal**.
 Every file created during this analysis will be stored in a main directory called `plink_gwas_BMI`.
-This section will run 22 different jobs (one per chromosome).
+You will run 22 different jobs (one per chromosome).

 With our chosen instance (mem1_ssd1_v2_x16) using a `high` priority, the whole GWAS will take about **40 minutes** and cost around **£3.84** (for a total execution time of 528 minutes).